LiuBodan/PABL/README.md

 ## About the Codes

-1. `kb` contains the knowledge base code for ABL as well as the logic programming code for addition rules (`add.pl` for classical logic based knowledge base, `para_refine.pl` for the paraconsistent logic QMPT0 based knowledge base.)
+1. `kb` contains the knowledge base code for ABL as well as the logic programming code for addition rules (`add.pl` for classical logic based knowledge base, `para_refine.pl` for the paraconsistent logic QMPT0 based knowledge base).
 2. `training_logs` contrains training logs for both versions of ABL on the task.

 ## Run